 An Overview: The Different Types of Child Care

 In Washington State, the Department of Early Learning licenses two types of care:

 Other licensed-exempt care options such as part-day preschools,care provided by family members and community recreation programs, are not regulated by the state.

 Both types of licensed care have similar rules and regulations for learning environments, education/training requirements and health and safety.
 Both are eligible to participate in Early Achievers, Washington's quality rating and improvement system.
 Watch the Early Achievers Video for Parents to understand the importance of quality early childhood programs.

-- Advantages - Centers can more easily cover staff absences without disrupting opportunity to interact with same-age peers regularly.
+- Advantages - Centers can more easily cover staff absences and maintain class schedules.

 Family Child Care Homes typically offer child care for mixed-age groups in a person's home.